ten3roberts/headerlibs/readme.md

 **[libjson](libjson.h)**		| A json library for parsing and creating json files.
 From my repo [github.com/ten3roberts/libjson](https://github.com/ten3roberts/libjson)
 ## General documentation

-Documentation for the specific libraries can be found withing their header file
+Documentation for the specific libraries can be found within their header file

 To integrate any library, drop the single header file into your project.
 Define $(LIBRARY_NAME)_IMPLEMENTATION in ONE C file.
 See specific documentation in the header for further information